- A visit to one of the largest botanical gardens in the world is a perfect break from London's crowds and tubes

 - 121 hectares offers plenty of opportunity to stop and smell the roses (and the oranges, and the water lilies, and the chocolate trees...)

 Kew Gardens also has two different art galleries - the Marianne North Gallery hosts art from around the world, while the Shirley Sherwood contains botanical art.
-No matter how you plan your day, you'll find a visit to the Kew both restorative and invigorating, just as was always the plan.

 - Free guided walking tours at least twice a day.
 Ask onsite for more information, because times can vary